ollybritton/GeneticTea/readme.md

 ## What's new about it?

-The original GeneticTea implemented the evolutionary model by reproducing all its conditions but one: the exchange of genes between an individual (a cup of tea) and another to produce offspring of the next generation.
+The original GeneticTea implemented the evolutionary model by perfectily reproducing all its conditions.
+I found, nevertheless, that one of them was missing: the exchange of genes between an individual (a cup of tea) and another to produce offspring of the next generation.
 Instead, the original program only mutated by a small factor the better cup of teas and removed the less adapted ones.
-In other words, the original program lacked of chromosomatic exchange and actual reproduction, while that is now implemented along with the small mutation factor.
+In other words, chromosomatic exchange and actual reproduction were not reproduced.
+Both this things are now implemented.

 Also some properties of the teas were added while others were removed.
-Teas no longer have milkiness, are now composed by three ingredients apart of the sack of tea, and each ingredient with on its own ammount.
-This will produce more complex and tasty teas.
+Teas no longer have milkiness, are now composed by three ingredients (apart of the obvious sack of tea), and each ingredient is defined with its own ammount.
+This will produce more complex and tasty teas!

 ## How to